 A smart patent process over the course of 12 years enabled the founders of the small technology firm GasSecure eventually to earn half a billion Norwegian kroner.

 The simplest thing is generally what looks best and is most effective.
-The owners behind Stingray Marine Solutions may achieve great wealth from a simple and broad-spectrum patent.
+The founders of Stingray Marine Solutions have created world-class fish farming technology with a simple and broad-spectrum patent.

 Vestre is an innovative furniture producer that has great respect for the rights of its designers.
 No one is to be allowed to take a free ride on the work of others.
 The most effective way in which we can prevent illegal imitations is to register designs and trademarks for all products.